22nd of November 2020

-I hate to brag, but I've installed Windows 7 and Windows 10 far more times than the average person since I've had lots of virtual machines.
+I've installed Windows 7 and Windows 10 far more times than the average person since I've had lots of virtual machines.
 I also typically reinstall Windows after a while to give the system some new life.
-What I'm saying is that I have had a decent amount of experience running Windows.
+In other words, I have had a decent amount of experience running Windows.

 This year I became more invested in privacy and free and open source software (FOSS).
-Windows 10 is a privacy nightmare due to all the data collection that can't be turned off, and it's also a proprietary OS, meaning the source code isn't publicly shared.
-So I decided to switch to Linux as my main operating system (OS).
+Windows 10 is a privacy nightmare due to all the data collection that can't be turned off, and it's also a proprietary operating system (OS), meaning the source code isn't publicly shared.
+So I decided to switch to Linux as my main OS.

 My first stop was Manjaro.
 Manjaro is recommended by a lot of people online, most notably Linus Tech Tips.
 I wanted a 'gaming distro' because I play games on my PC, and I went for the KDE Plasma version after hearing good things about KDE.
 In retrospect, both of these choices were bad moves.

 Manjaro is often recommended as a 'beginners distro' on Reddit despite it being Arch based.
 Frankly, it shouldn't be recommended at all since it sits in a category of being worse than Arch whilst being less user friendly and stable than Ubuntu based distros like Linux Mint.
 Not to mention some of the lazy practices and scummy attitudes of the Manjaro developers.
-TL;DR the developers 'forgot to update their SSL certificate', and they blame users for experiencing issues.
 Oh how I love the Linux community.

 Another issue I experienced was horrible lag when deleting VirtualBox snapshots.
-Everything just stopped working for minutes at a time besides being able to move the cursor, and deleting a snapshot took longer than it should.
-Other issues I've experienced include games freezing the OS, not being able to interact with the panel, the Files application crashing whilst trying to search, the screenshots tool not always working with fullscreen windows (e.g. videos), the night light sometimes didn't turn on/off, and the Pop Shop updates didn't seem to go away half of the time.
+Everything just stopped working for minutes at a time besides being able to move the cursor, and deleting a snapshot took longer than it should have.
+Other issues I've experienced include games freezing the OS, not being able to interact with the panel, the Files application crashing whilst trying to search, the screenshots tool not always working with full screen windows (e.g. videos), the night light not turning on/off, and Pop Shop updates never going away.

 I've switched to Ubuntu 20.10 now, but that could have gone smoother.
 I tried to install 20.04, but the installer crashed 4 times.
-I tried Etcher and Rufus and two different USB sticks.
-I also tried installing Linux Mint twice but encountered the same installer crashes - there were two separate errors.
+I tried Etcher, Rufus, and two different USB sticks.
+I also tried installing Linux Mint twice but encountered the same installer crashes (two separate errors).
 Installing the minimal version of 20.10 worked though.
 It only took me half a day to install Ubuntu.
 What a great use of my time.

-It's been a few weeks, and I'm still experiencing some freezing on Ubuntu, unfortunately.
+It's been a few weeks, and I'm unfortunately still experiencing some freezing on Ubuntu.
 I've tried several different versions of the kernel and am now using 5.9.12-xanmod1.
 Changing the kernel doesn't seem to have done anything.
 The system still sometimes freezes when creating or deleting VirtualBox snapshots and copying files on the system drive.
 Sometimes my left monitor goes completely purple for some reason.
 SPSS also often causes the whole system to glitch out after doing analyses, but that might just be SPSS being crap.
-Might end up switching to Solus over the Christmas holiday because it's the only alternative I like the look of.
+I might end up switching to Solus over the Christmas holiday because it's the only alternative I like the look of.